jlinoff/pam/README.md

 1. Enter the file name, perhaps something like `"mystuff.pam"` or `"joe.pam"` if your name is "Joe" or `"account.pam"`.
    * I have found that some devices do not like the `".pam"` file extension.
-     I that is the case use the `".txt"` file extension.
+     If that is the case use the `".txt"` file extension.
 Everything loves that and the data is guaranteed to be ASCII text (even when encrypted).
 1. Enter a password.
    1. This is the password that you need to access all